 A proper Research on TA interview questions will get you up and running.
 It’s a great idea to practice a few interview questions by yourself a few times before the interview.
 This practice will get you well acquainted with interviews.

 After getting introduced to the interview questions it is better to make notes on the perfect fit answers for those questions.

 Skills you need to be a TA

 The purpose of the interview is to verify your skills and show that you are a right fit for the job.
 So it’s better to know in details about the basic skills and qualities you need to get the job.
 This will help you through the course of the interview.
 The skills and qualities a good teaching assistant should demonstrate are:

 Understanding the job responsibilities will help you take on the interview more confidently.
+You can read this other blog we have on becoming a teaching assistant for a better understanding of the dos-donts and the know-hows.
 You will be able to approach the teaching assistant interview questions and answers in a well-structured way

 Basic TA job interview questions

 Like most other interviews a TA interview may also have a few common question.
 One such universal inter view questions are:

 Tell me about yourself and the skills and qualities that you possess that will make you a perfect for the job?